guidoschmidt/hicetnunc.wiki.backup/Edit-your-profile.md

 ## Settings > Config

-To edit your profile use the **Settings** option in the menu or go to https://www.hicetnunc.xyz/config **IMPORTANT** When configuring your username, please don't use any special characters or spaces for the username
+To edit your profile use the **Settings** option in the menu or go to: https://www.hicetnunc.xyz/config

+**IMPORTANT** When configuring your username, please don't use any special characters or spaces for the username

 ![](https://i.ibb.co/bLZq7kk/1.png)